developerdavi/developerdavi/README.md

 ⚐ Based in Belo Horizonte, Brazil

-ϟ Currently working for Turing and FreshCoins
+ϟ Currently working for Turing